Course and credit information

-The Graduate Transfer Credit Approval Form, accessible on the Registrar website and must be filled out completely noting exactly how the course is to transfer: either as a direct equivalency to a Roosevelt course or as subject 4XX for a graduate course and 6XX for a doctoral course.
+The Graduate Transfer Credit Approval Form must be filled out completely noting exactly how the course is to transfer: either as a direct equivalency to a Roosevelt course or as subject 4XX for a master's-level course and 6XX for a doctoral course.

 Grading and grade options

 Students may audit selected courses.
 Students auditing a course attend classes consistent with the instructor’s attendance policy and may participate in any or all course requirements and examinations.
 No academic credit is granted for the course, and the grade of audit (AU) is the only grade recorded.
 It cannot be changed to another grade at a later date.
-See the Registrar’s web page for more information on procedures.
+For more detail, please see procedures for registering for an audit course.